 Nonprofit Social Media Summit 2021 is not compatible with:

-– Our event platform vendor Fondi has stated that Chrome is the best operating system for using their services, especially for Chrome’s built in accessibility tools for captions.
+– Our event platform vendor Fondi (now Classy Live) has stated that Chrome is the best operating system for using their services, especially for Chrome’s built in accessibility tools for captions.

 Accessibility of Nonprofit Social Media Summit 2021 relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:

 These technologies are relied upon for conformance with the accessibility standards used.

 Despite our best efforts to ensure accessibility of Nonprofit Social Media Summit 2021 , there may be some limitations.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.

 Known limitations for Nonprofit Social Media Summit 2021:

 1. Live sessions and webinars: We cannot guarantee accurate live captions for all sessions and workshops. because This is due to staffing and scheduling availability as well as concerns about communication delay during the face to face workshops if we rely on a third party platform for streaming the interactions..
 We will be providing ASL / CART for all keynote sessions and will be recording and transcribing all recorded sessions. .
 Please refer to the event platform’s descriptions for which sessions will include ASL / CART offerings live or will be provided afterwards within a few business days with captions..